What is Common Cold?

 - Cleanliness – Keep household surfaces like doorknobs, drawer pulls, keyboards, light switches, telephones, remote controls, countertops, and sinks clean.
 These are the places where viruses lie for hours after they are used by an infected person.

 - Avoid Smoking – Cigarette smoke could raise the chances of susceptibility to colds and other infections.
 Avoid passive smoking as well.

 - Drink a sufficient amount of water – Drink water, juice, clear broth, warm lemon water, chicken soup, and other warm fluids.
 These will help you to stay away from cold or flu.

 Myths About Common Cold

 Note that getting chilly or wet doesn’t trigger the cold sickness.
-You get infected with cold only when you are more prone to.
+You get infected with a cold only when you are more prone to it.
 When you are extremely tired, under emotional distress, or have allergies to nose and throat symptoms, you easily catch a cold.

 Another myth states that your diet is the cause of such sickness or infection which is not true.
 Another hoax is when they say that you’re getting sick because your tonsils or adenoids are large.

 For more detailed information about Common Cold, visit BYJU’S.